vkeggers/DeNovo-Nematode-Pipeline/README.md

 We have tried assembly with:

-flye

-nextdenovo

-verkko

-hifiasm
+*flye

+*nextdenovo

+*verkko

+*hifiasm

-flye and nextdenovo use ONT and illumina data.
+Flye and nextdenovo use ONT and illumina data.
 Verkko and hifiasm use pacbio and ONT.

-Between flye and nextdenovo, we find nextDenovo to generally be better and more contiguous.

 If you have your own data already, skip down to your chosen assembly method.